Page updated at 11 p.m. ET on May 6, 2022

 Our commitment to serving our surgeons and their patients is unwavering.
-Despite the temporary suspension of elective surgeries, we saw limited disruption in service to our mission: to restore sight and prevent blindness through donation, transplantation and research.
-As always, our clinical operations team follows Center for Disease Control and Prevention (CDC) standard safety precautions to ensure their personal safety and the safety of the gifts of donated tissues we recover.
-Donors are screened for diagnosed or possible COVID-19 according to federal guidelines.
+Despite the temporary suspension of elective surgeries, we saw limited disruption in service to our mission: to restore sight and prevent blindness through the healing power of donation, transplantation and research.
+As always, our clinical operations team follows the Centers for Disease Control and Prevention (CDC) standard safety precautions to ensure their personal safety and the safety of the gifts of donated tissues we recover.
+Donors are screened for diagnosed or possible COVID-19 according to regulatory guidelines.

-We are suspending all in-person events and programs in 2020 and are safely hosting select in-person events in 2021 to minimize risk and protect the Eversight family and broader community.
+We suspended all in-person events and programs in 2020 and are safely hosting select in-person events in 2021 to minimize risk and protect the Eversight family and broader community.
 This includes industry conference attendance, wet lab surgical trainings, philanthropic fundraising events and community outreach programs.
-We made this decision with great thought and care for our communities, and we will continue to assess that timeline as we closely monitor state and federal guidance and consult with our medical directors and teams.
+We make each decision with great thought and care for our communities, in accordance with all state and federal guidance and in consultation with our medical directors and teams.

-We have established preventive measures to protect the Eversight team in accordance with public health guidance from the World Health Organization (WHO), CDC and state health departments.
-Measures include suspending travel, providing remote work arrangements wherever possible and extending sick leave policies for our employees.
+We established preventive measures in 2020 to protect the Eversight team in accordance with public health guidance from the World Health Organization (WHO), CDC and state health departments.
+Measures included suspending travel, providing remote work arrangements wherever possible and extending sick leave policies for our employees.
 Effective Sept.
 7, 2021, Eversight employees will begin hybrid in-office and remote work where possible, as the successful vaccine rollout in the United States is enabling our communities to safely travel and return to in-person work.

 Our highest priority is the safety and well-being of our Eversight team.
-We are committed to taking care of our people, and we will continue to evaluate and communicate as the situation evolves.
+We are committed to taking care of our people, and we will continuously evaluate and communicate as needed.